-EOS Utility (Some displayed items differ when an EOS M is connected)
+EOS Utility (Displayed items differ depending on connected camera)

 Connect your camera and computer and turn the camera on.

 - Connect the camera and your computer with the interface cable provided with the camera and turn the camera on. - For detailed instructions on connecting your camera and computer, refer to the "EOS Utility Instruction Manual" (PDF electronic manual).